 - U20 British Champion = Decided on the A Course

 - U19 British Champion = Decided on the B Course

 - U18 British Champion* = Decided on the C Course

 *Entries welcome from 16-18 year old participants – subject to individual race vetting (see notes below)

 Senior and Youth Championship: Scoring Points

-Participants in the British Mountain Marathon Championship are awarded overall ranking points on the basis of completing at minimum one race and if completing more than one always competing in the same class (e.g. always A or always Short Score) at those races.
+Participants in the British Mountain Marathon Championship are awarded overall ranking points on the basis of completing at minimum two races and always competing in the same class (e.g. always A or always Short Score) at those races.
 In the case of more than two races being completed, only the top two scores will count towards the overall ranking points.
 For each race in the British Championship, all the finishers in each category will be awarded Championship points as follows:

 An individual’s overall Championship ranking points will typically be out of 104.